dyau79/ipmi_util/README.md

-script provides the functionality you requested.
 Here's a breakdown of its features:

 1. It checks if ipmitool is installed and accessible.
 2. It accepts command-line arguments for the IPMI IP address, action to perform, username, and password.